How to Start a Lifestyle Blog: The step-by-step guide on what you need to get your lifestyle blog up and running!

 So DON’T MAKE THE SAME MISTAKE I DID!

-I so wish I would have had this workbook when I got started blogging in 2011, so I wouldn’t have started a blog that I quickly resented and start from scratch after 2 VERY LONG years.
+I so wish I would have had this workshop when I got started blogging in 2011, so I wouldn’t have started a blog that I quickly resented and start from scratch after 2 VERY LONG years.

-After completing this workbook, you’ll have:
+After completing this class and workbook, you’ll have:

 - A strategy for starting a blog.

 - Clarity on what type of blog to start.

 - Confidence in starting on the right foot.